Canadian surface combatant

 Current status

-The project is currently in the Definition (Design) phase.
-The design team from Lockheed Martin Canada (LMC), was competitively selected to provide the CSC design, which is based on BAE’s Type 26 frigate.
-The design team, along with Irving Shipbuilding Inc. (ISI), continues to develop the final design.
+The project is currently in the definition (design) phase.
+The design team from Lockheed Martin Canada (LMC) was competitively selected to provide the CSC design, which is based on BAE’s Type 26 frigate.
+The design team, along with ISI, continues to develop the final design for the CSC.
+In addition, work on developing the implementation contract for ship construction continues to advance.

 The year ahead